 \section{Two Transitive Roles}

 In this section, we show that UCQ entailment in $\Smc$ is \TwoExpTime complete when the query involves at least two transitive roles.
-The \TwoExpTime-upper bound follows from several previous works; we refer to, for example,~\cite{GlimmLHS08,CalvaneseEO14,DBLP:journals/ai/Gutierrez-Basulto23}.
-Thus, we focus on the hardness of the problem.
+The \TwoExpTime-upper bound follows from several previous works, e.g.,~\cite{GlimmLHS08,CalvaneseEO14,DBLP:journals/ai/Gutierrez-Basulto23, GottlobPT13}.
+We focus on the hardness of the problem.

 \begin{restatable}{theorem}{thmlower} UCQ Entailment in $\Smc$ is \TwoExpTime-complete.
-It is \TwoExpTime-hard already for CQs and trivial ABoxes, as long as at least two transitive roles are available. \end{restatable}
+It is \TwoExpTime-hard already for CQs and ABoxes of shape $\{A(a)\}$, as long as at least two transitive roles are available. \end{restatable}

 Our proof closely follows the \TwoExpTime-hardness proof for CQ entailment in $\SH$ provided in~\cite{EiterLOS09}.
-Since a simple reduction from this problem seems impossible, we give a direct argument in \appref{Appendix~\ref{ap:lower}}{Appendix A}.
+Since a simple reduction from this problem seems impossible, we give a direct argument.
 Here we sketch \TwoExpTime-hardness for \emph{unions} of CQs, which is significantly easier than for CQs.

 We reduce from the word problem for exponential-space alternating Turing machines.
 We encode runs of such machines as interpretations of the form shown in Figure~\ref{fig:config-trees}, where edges labeled by $\alpha$ represent paths of length 2, consisting of a $t_1$-edge followed by a $t_2$-edge for $t_1, t_2 \in \NRt$.